The Ontological argument: OCR A* grade notes

 Whether a priori or a posteriori is the more successful type of argument [40]

-• This type of question requires that you judge whether the ontological argument (a priori) is better or worse than a posteriori arguments (teleo/cosmo).
+• This question requires that you judge whether the ontological argument (a priori) is better or worse than a posteriori arguments (teleo/cosmo).

 • You will then have judged whether: